-Infection of the urethra (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
-Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) due to a sexually transmitted disease Overview of Sexually Transmitted Diseases (STDs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted diseases may be caused... read more (STD)
+Infection of the urethra ( urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
+Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) due to a sexually transmitted infection Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
+Sexually transmitted infections may be caused... read more (STI)

 Not every person who has pain or burning during urination needs to see a doctor right away.
 The following information can help people decide how quickly a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people who have pain or burning during urination, certain symptoms and characteristics are cause for concern.
 They include

 Pain in the back or side (flank pain)

 A recent history of insertion of a bladder catheter or other instrument

 Repeat episodes (including frequent childhood infections)